NaturalNode/natural/README.md

     npm install natural

-If you're interested in contributing or hacking natural then this repo is the place to start.
+If you're interested in contributing to natural or just hacking it then by all means fork away!

 Stemmers
 --------